hyperledger/identus-edge-agent-sdk-kmp/edge-agent-sdk/docs/EdgeAgentSDK.md

 secure, privacy-preserving, and interoperable.
 Using Identus, developers can focus on creating innovative identity solutions without worrying about the underlying infrastructure.

-### Prism Agent
+### Edge Agent

-Prism Agent is a comprehensive library that combines all the Prism platform's building blocks - Apollo, Castor, Pluto, Mercury, and Pollux - to provide a seamless experience for developers working with decentralized identifiers (DIDs) on the Prism platform.
+Edge Agent is a comprehensive library that combines all the Identus platform's building blocks - Apollo, Castor, Pluto, Mercury, and Pollux - to provide a seamless experience for developers working with decentralized identifiers (DIDs) on the Identus platform.

 ## Documentation